Using Firedaemon With a Game Server

 Your newly configured game server should appear online — ready for you or your clients to enjoy.

 Because FireDaemon is a standard tool used with game servers, many manuals include information about it.
 For example, see the Star Wars Battlefront II Server Manager Users Guide (pdf), which goes into more depth on the base install.
-You can also see the FireDaemon Game Server bulletin board.
+You can also see the FireDaemon Game Server support portal.